Lying asleep between the strokes of night

 And glittering eyelids of my soul's desire.

-We are busy working to bring Algernon Charles Swinburne's "Love and Sleep" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Algernon Charles Swinburne's "Love and Sleep" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Love and Sleep" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.